helicarrierstudio/recurring-buy/README.md

 2. `BUY_AMOUNT`
 The amount (in Naira) you want to purchase at each frequency.
 3. `BUY_CURRENCIES`
-The currency pair you want to trade. e.g. `BTC` to buy BTC.
+The currencies you want to trade. e.g. `BTC` to buy BTC.
+You can also buy multiple currencies at a time. e.g. `BTC, ETH, USDT` to buy `BTC`, `ETH`, and `USDT`.

 To see all the cryptocurrency pairs supported by Buycoins, you can use the [getPairs](https://developers.buycoins.africa/orderbook-trading/glossary) method.

 ### 4. Deploy to Heroku and add environment variables